What is a Blepharoplasty?

-Dr. Gruber will discuss how long it will be before you can return to your normal level of activity and work.
+Dr. Su will discuss how long it will be before you can return to your normal level of activity and work.
 After surgery, you and your caregiver will receive detailed instructions about your postsurgical care, including information about:

 - Normal symptoms you will experience